 Arm Chair Organizer to Sew…a GREAT GIFT!

 This ARM CHAIR ORGANIZER will make a great gift for upcoming Mother’s Day or Father’s Day to keep remote controls, pen, book, magazines all in their place so they are never lost again!
 After surveying many photos of such organizers online, this is my ‘solution’ for tried and tested directions.
-I’ll be using this as a project with my young students at the Sunroom Sewing Studio in Jackson, TN.
+I’ll be using this as a project with my advanced students at the Sunroom Sewing Studio in Jackson, TN.

 1 yard 54” Home Dec fabric for Body, Backing and Pockets #1 & 3

 1 yard 44” Cotton fabric for Binding and Pocket #2

 1/3 yard Woven Fusible Interfacing for Pocket #2

 Thread, Rotary Ruler and Cutter, and 18” of 3/4” wide elastic

 Fabric Marker that will show on the Body – I love Frixion Markers that disappear with heat